Menu

 • The school library is made available for classes to use at protected times.
 Every class has a half an hour slot weekly.
 During this time, children are read to, encouraged to explore new stories and reccommend books to their peers.

-• Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).
+• Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events, secret reader etc).

 • Children take part in our Give Me Ten reading initiative, which promotes reading for pleasure for ten minutes each day at home.
 New starters and yearly, parents are sent a letter to outline how the scheme works.
 Children receive awards, that are book related, when they reach milestones for reading.